 Please note, lines will not be open on Christmas Day, Boxing Day and New Year's Day.

 5. Build a buffer

-Once you have things back on track it’s worthwhile starting to build out a buffer in case something happens in the future.
+Once you have things back on track, you may want to build a buffer of at least 3 months’ worth of living expenses, in case something happens in the future.
 This is often referred to as an emergency fund and can mean you’re covered when things don’t go to plan.

 If an unexpected expense has affected your budget, there are things you can do to help get your finances back on track.